-Provide environmental induction training to Contractors on site prior to construction activities commencing
+- Provide environmental induction training to Contractors on site prior to construction activities commencing - Provide maintenance, update and review of the EMPr if necessary; - Liaison between the Holder of the EA, Contractors, Authorities and other lead stakeholders on all environmental concerns, including the implementation of the EMPr; - Compilation of Environmental Control Reports (ECR) to ensure compliance with the EA, EMPr and duty of care requirements, where necessary; - Compilation of the Environmental Audit Report or Environmental Completion Statement, after completion of construction (or as otherwise defined in the Environmental Authorisation), where necessary; - Ensuring / guiding and monitoring compliance with the EA and EMPr and any legally binding documentation; - Facilitating consultation with relevant environmental authorities (e.g. DEA&DP, CapeNature or Municipality); - Facilitating the application for any required environmental authorisation, permit or licence; - Provide guidance and interpretation of the EA and EMPr where necessary;

-- Provide maintenance, update and review of the EMPr if necessary; - Liaison between the Project Holder of the EA, Contractors, Authorities and other lead stakeholders on all environmental concerns, including the implementation of the EMPr; - Compilation of Environmental Control Reports (ECR) to ensure compliance with the EA, EMPr and duty of care requirements, where necessary; - Compilation of the Environmental Audit Report or Environmental Completion Statement, after completion of construction (or as otherwise defined in the Environmental Authorisation), where necessary; - Ensuring / guiding and monitoring compliance with the EA and EMPr and any legally binding documentation: - Facilitating consultation with relevant environmental authorities (e.g. DEA&DP, GRDM, CapeNature or Municipality); - Facilitating the application for any required environmental authorisation, permit or licence; - Provide guidance and interpretation of the EA and EMPr where necessary; - Issuing site instructions to the contractor for corrective actions required; - The ECO is required to conduct regular site visits for the duration of the construction period, in order to ensure the Contractor receives the necessary induction and that all procedures are in place.
-Additional visits may be undertaken in the event of any unforeseen environmental accidents; - The duration and frequency of these visits may be increased or decreased at the discretion of the ECO; - Attendance of site meetings if required; - Maintain a record of environmental incidents (e.g. spills, impacts, legal transgressions etc.) as well as corrective and preventative measures taken.
+- Conduct regular site visits for the duration of the construction period, in order to ensure the Contractor receives the necessary induction and that all procedures are in place.
+Additional visits may be undertaken in the event of any unforeseen environmental accidents; - The duration and frequency of these visits may be increased or decreased at the discretion of the ECO; - Attendance of site meetings if required; - Maintain a record of environmental incidents (e.g., spills, impacts, legal transgressions etc.) as well as corrective and preventative measures taken.
 This information must also be included in the ECR; - Maintain a public complaints register in which all complaints and action taken must be recorded.
 This information must also be included in the ECR.

-5.4 ECO SITE VISIT FREQUENCY
+5.4 ECO site visit frequency